-I am a Lecturer (Assistant Professor) in Computational Social Science at the University of Edinburgh School of Informatics, in the Institute for Language, Cognition and Computation.
-In my research, I primarily use computational methods from agent-based modelling, natural language processing and social network analysis to study social media and related technologies.
-A key focus of my research is to explore different aspects of social media, such as misinformation, hate speech, and the malicious use of automation (bots), as well as how social media can be used effectively for social good, such as in crisis communication.
-I also examine issues with these methods, from data collection practices to research data management.
+I am Reader (Associate Professor) in Computational Social Science at the University of Edinburgh School of Informatics.
+In my research, I develop and use computational methods from natural language processing and artificial intelligence, social network analysis and agent-based modelling to study social media and related technologies.
+A key focus of my research is to explore different aspects of social media, such as misinformation, hate speech, and the malicious use of automation (bots).
+I also examine issues with these methods including data collection practices, fairness, bias and AI ethics.

-At Edinburgh, I am a co-director of the SMASH group and part of the management team of the CDT in NLP.
+At Edinburgh, I am the Deputy Director of the Institute for Language, Cognition and Computation, Co-Director of the SMASH group, and part of the management team of the CDT in NLP.
+I also help run the Social Data Science Hub.
 Before working here, I was a postdoctoral researcher at the University of Duisburg-Essen, where I also completed my PhD.
-I am a member of AIS, ACL and ACM and an Associate Editor of Business & Information Systems Engineering.
+I am an Associate Editor of Business & Information Systems Engineering, in the Senior Programme Committee of ICWSM, and was Ethics Co-Chair of ACL 2025.

 PhD, 2019